 One of the main purposes of the legislation is to require employers to give serious consideration to flexible working requests.
-Employers are no longer required to follow a prescribed procedure (this was repealed in 2014) but must deal with requests in a "reasonable manner".
-There is no statutory definition of what "reasonable manner" means, but both the Acas Code of Practice and the Acas guide make recommendations.
+Employers are not required to follow a prescribed procedure but must deal with requests in a "reasonable manner".
+There is no statutory definition of what "reasonable manner" means, the Acas Code of Practice provides some guidance.
 An Employment Tribunal (ET) will have regard to the Acas Code of Practice when determining whether an employer has behaved reasonably.

-The entire process, including dealing with any appeal, must be completed within three months of the request being made (unless both parties agree to extend the time).
+The entire process, including dealing with any appeal, must be completed within two months of the request being made (unless both parties agree to extend the time).